HeavyMedl/netstorage/README.md

 - `syncDirectory` — Sync an entire local directory with a remote path
 - `uploadDirectory` — Upload a local directory and its contents
 - `tree` — Recursively describe the structure of a remote directory
-- `uploadMissing` — Upload only files missing from the remote target

 #### File Operations